jcaip/jcaip.github.io/about.md

 You can check out some of the work I did [here](https://blend.com/predicting-submission/).

-Before I worked at Blend, I spent half a year working at [JPL](https://www.jpl.nasa.gov/).
-I'm also the former President of [ACM AI](https://uclaacmai.github.io/) at UCLA, where I taught people more about machine learning and AI.
+Before I joined Blend, I interned at [JPL](https://www.jpl.nasa.gov/).
+I'm also the former President of [ACM AI](https://uclaacmai.github.io/) at UCLA, where I taught people about machine learning and AI.

 You can check out my resume [here](/resources/Jesse_Cai_Resume.pdf) for more professional information.